Signs of OCD

-At Priory, we understand that obsessive compulsive disorder (OCD) can be very difficult to cope with and the symptoms that are associated with this condition can be very distressing and time-consuming, which can sometimes prevent people from seeking the expert OCD treatment and help that they need.
+At Priory, we understand that obsessive compulsive disorder (OCD) can be very difficult to cope with and the OCD symptoms that are associated with this condition can be very distressing and time-consuming, which can sometimes prevent people from seeking the expert OCD therapy and help that they need.
 At Priory, our OCD experts are dedicated to providing you with world class OCD treatment, empowering you to address your symptoms and return to a positive way of life.

 OCD symptoms can vary from person to person, and can be categorised into either obsessions (persistent, irrational thoughts or urges), or compulsions (physical or mental acts that individuals feel compelled to perform).

 The most common form of OCD obsession is related to hygiene and contamination.
 This form of obsession causes the sufferer to develop an intense and irrational fear of germs, dirt and disease, resulting in them compulsively washing themselves or objects more than usual, only touching things with a tissue, and avoiding items which may be contaminated.

 Other examples of obsessions that individuals with OCD symptoms may experience include:

 - An obsession with causing accident, injury, harm, danger or misfortune to yourself and others

 - An obsession with order and symmetry, and being highly superstitious in relation to certain numbers, arrangements or colours

 - Feeling as though things need to be done perfectly, ‘just right’ or in a certain way, otherwise terrible things will happen or you will be punished